 structures in a cohesive (∞,1)-topos

-The classical Brown representability theorem says that certain contravariant functors on the homotopy category are representable.
+The classical Brown representability theorem (Brown 62) says that certain contravariant functors on the homotopy category are representable.
 This is used, for instance, to show that any generalized cohomology theory is representable by a spectrum.

 the existence of a strong generator in the homotopy category in question.

 In particular, there is no Brown representability theorem for functors from the homotopy category of pointed not-necessarily-connected spaces to pointed sets, or for functors from the homotopy category of unpointed spaces to sets.
 In fact, there are counterexamples in these two cases.

 Let denote the homotopy category of pointed, connected, topological spaces under weak homotopy equivalence — or equivalently the homotopy category of pointed connected CW complexes under homotopy equivalence.
 Then has coproducts (given by wedge sums) and also weak pushouts (namely, homotopy pushouts).

 (Brown) If a functor takes coproducts to products, and weak pushouts to weak pullbacks, then it is representable.
 That is, there is a pointed connected CW-complex and a universal element such that is a natural isomorphism.